anonymous-someone23/Assess-Compressor/README.md

 # Assess-Compressor
-This repository contains the code and data for the paper "Assessing the Stability, Generalizability and Robustness of Compressor"
+This repository contains the code and data for the paper "What is Lost in Knowledge Distillation for Pre-trained Code Models"

 ## Clone Detection and Defect Detection
 We directly use the official implementation of [Compressor](https://github.com/soarsmu/Compressor) to compress the CodeBERT and GraphCodeBERT model into smaller sizes such as 3MB and 50MB.

+## Exception Type
+Following the work of [Niu et al.](https://arxiv.org/abs/2302.04026), we also conduct experiements on the exception type prediciton task.

 ## Code Classification
 We use three different datasets in our code classification experiments, namely POJ104, Java250 and Python800.
 The datasets can be downloaded from the following sources: